Isaida Station: Station layout

 The station consists of a single side platform connected by stairs to a concrete one-story station building.
 The station building served as an office for the real estate company owned by the Izuhakone Railway until it was closed in 2006.
-The station is now unmanned.
+The station is now unstaffed.

 Adjacent stations

 History

 Isaida Station was opened on November 24, 1923, with the official opening of the Izuhakone Railway's Daiyūzan Line.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1,745 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.